Functional neurological symptom disorder: Prevalence

+Non-epileptic seizures account for about 1 in 7 referrals to neurologists after an initial episode, while functional weakness has a similar prevalence to multiple sclerosis.

 Treatment

 Treatment requires a firm and transparent diagnosis based on positive features which both health professionals and patients can feel confident about.
 It is essential that the health professional confirms that this is a common problem which is genuine, not imagined and not a diagnosis of exclusion.

 A multi-disciplinary approach to treating functional neurological disorder is recommended.